Set up ads

 • More relevant ads.
 We'll leverage content from your website's landing page to customize your assets based on what potential customers are searching for.

-1. From the collapsible menu on the left, select Campaigns.
+1. From the navigation menu on the left, select Campaigns.

 2. Select the appropriate campaign.